tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 ## It's not what you know.
 It's what you do consistently.
 - Knowledge is redundant without consistent, purposeful action.
 A similar theme addressed by Peter Thiel is that education does not equate to learning.
 Thiel is more interested in what people learn rather than what educational credentials they are working on.
+- Zero to one questions:
+  - **the monopoly question**: are you starting with a big share of a small market?
+  - **the secret question**: have you identified a unique opportunity that others don't see?
+  - **the distribution question**: do you have a way to not just create but deliver your product?

 ## Gut investing
 - start by exploring an idea emotionally, then do traditional due diligence using objective data.